aaditraj/CAP_Project/README.md

 ### Description: ###

 This app generates a random five-question quiz about FBLA.
 Question types include dropdown, fill-in-the-blank, multiple choice, and true-or-false.
 New users must first create an account with their first name, last name, email, and a strong password.
 Existing users must login, upon which they will be taken to the quiz page.
 After submitting the quiz, users are taken to a results page.
 This page also contains the option to take another quiz, download the current quiz results, and view quiz statistics associated with the user's account.

+The source code for the application is located in the FBLA_Quiz_src folder in the submission.

 ### Features: ###